Penrhyn Castle and the Great Penrhyn Quarry Strike, 1900-03

 The 1900-03 strike, or lock out, was a culmination of several years of dissatisfaction and unrest in the quarrying industry in the Ogwen Valley.
 Centered on Union rights, pay and working conditions the Great Strike was a bitter battle between Lord Penrhyn and the quarry workers which ripped apart a community and changed this part of North Wales forever.

-The after effects of shorter disputes in 1874 and 1896, which focused on the rights of workers to attend a Labour Day festival and the issue of the ‘bargain’ - a system that protected the quarrymen’s earnings against the difficulties of working with rock of variable quality and allowed the quarrymen to regard themselves as contractors rather than employees - lead to the formation of the North Wales Quarrymen’s Union.
+It was the after effects of shorter disputes in 1874 and 1896 that led to the formation of the North Wales Quarrymen’s Union.
+These disputes came about following discussions with regards to the rights of workers to attend a Labour Day festival and the issue of the ‘bargain’.
+The 'bargain' was a system that protected the quarrymen’s earnings against the difficulties of working with rock of variable quality and allowed them to regard themselves as contractors rather than employees.

-Lord Penrhyn and his agent E. A. Young had been fighting against the unionisation of their workforce and the tradition of the ‘bargain’ for several years had been trying everything they could to eliminate the North Wales Quarrymen's Union's influence within the quarry.
+Lord Penrhyn and his agent E. A. Young had been fighting against the unionisation of their workforce and the tradition of the ‘bargain’ for several years.
+They had been trying everything they could to eliminate the North Wales Quarrymen's Union's influence within the quarry.

 In April 1900 quarry manager Mr Emilieus Young announced trade union contributions would not be collected at the quarry.